 Griffin Hospital employees should have the training time pre-approved by their supervisor or director, unless utilizing personal time for the class.

 Cost listed does not include a textbook.
-Please see Textbooks for more information.
+Read more about textbooks below.

 The cost of the course for employees (full-time, part-time, per diem, etc.) is $8.00 regardless of the course type (ACLS or PALS, Initial or Renewal).